 The HTTP request GET /services/FXP is used to request information about the participants in a scheme who offer currency conversion services, and optionally to restrict the search to participants who offer currency conversion services in a particular currency corridor.
 The required corridor is specified by giving the ISO 4217 currency code for the source currency and the target currency in the <sourceCurrency> and <targetCurrency> fields: for instance GET /services/FXP/KES/ZAR is used to request a list of participants who support conversions from Kenyan shillings to South African rand.

-If a currency corridor is specified, then both the source currency and the target currency must be given.
-If only one parameter is given, then the system will return an error.
+A DFSP may request that the services call should return all the FXPs who will undertake conversion from, or to, a particular currency without specifying what the counter-currency should be.
+For instance, to return a list of all the FXPs who support conversion to ZAR:

+GET /services/FXP//ZAR

+To return a list of all the FXPs who support conversion from KES:

+GET /services/FXP/KES/

 Note that:

 If no currency corridor is specified, then the service makes no guarantee that a specific FXP will in fact be able to perform any specific currency conversion.